gglanzani/blog.lanzani.nl/content/posts/2026-04-09-hieroglyphic-for-mac.md

   - LaTeX
 ---

-The other day, I stumbled upon the GNOME-only app [Hieroglyphic], that finds [LaTeX] and typst symbol when you draw them on a canvas.
+The other day, I stumbled upon the GNOME-only app [Hieroglyphic], that finds [LaTeX] and [typst] symbols when you draw them on a canvas.

 So, I set out to port it to macOS and I can happily report that I succeeded.
 There's a [PR] open to contribute everything back, but in the meantime, grab it from my GitHub [fork]!